citusdata/pg_shard-old/README.md

 Save and restart the master node.

-Now, lets log into the master node and first create the extension:
+Now, let's log into the master node and first create the extension:

 ```sql
 CREATE EXTENSION pg_shard;